About La Crosse County

 access to Chicago and Minneapolis.
 Interstate 90 runs through La Crosse County, providing easy access to the capital city, Madison, as well as Minneapolis/St. Paul in Minnesota.

-followed by people from Norway and the Netherlands.
+by people from Norway and the Netherlands.
 Like other regions, La Crosse County became home to numerous African American families after the end of the Civil War.
-George Coleman Pogue, who participated in the Olympic Games of 1904,
+George Coleman Pogue, who participated in the Olympic Games of 1904, and George

-and George Edwin Taylor, the first African American to run for president in 1904, are two of the most well-known historical African American figures from the area.
-Most recently, Hmong refugees relocated to La Crosse County in the
+Edwin Taylor, the first African American to run for president in 1904, are two of the most well-known historical African American figures from the area.
+Most recently, Hmong refugees relocated to La Crosse County in the late 1970s through

 La Crosse County was established as a government in 1851 and today is governed by 29 county board supervisors who oversee seven standing committees: Veterans, Aging and Long Term Care; Health and Human Services; Judiciary and Law; Planning, Resources